 There are certain soft skills that are important for each industry.
-For example, good communication, time management and confidence are very important for a salesperson.
+For example, good communication, time management, detail oriented, and confidence are very important for a salesperson.
 An accountant may have different soft skills that are important like problem solving, being analytical, and being organized.

 So here are some resume keyword examples:

-As you see, most of these keywords are hard skills, also known as technical skills.
-These keywords will probably be found in most nursing job descriptions.
+As you see, most of these resume keywords are hard skills, also known as technical skills.
+These keywords will probably be found in most nursing job ad descriptions.

 We included technical keywords related to the industry as well as some soft skills, like compassion.
-The final step is to include action verbs which are also important keywords that need to be included on your resume.
+The final step is to include action verbs which are also important words to use in a resume.